danielecastellana22/danielecastellana22.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Reaserch Fellow (RTD-A) in Machine Learning<br>Department of StatisticsInformatics and Application, University of Florence.
+subtitle: Reaserch Fellow (RTD-A) in Machine Learning<br>Department of StatisticsInformatics and Application, University of Florence

 profile:
   align: right